AvidTennisCoach/Tennis-Booking-Website/README.md

 > Special shoutout to Cursor, Claude and ChatGPT Plus for seeing me through this 😀

 # Tennis-Booking-Website
-This website is a friendly website for booking cat-friendly tennis courts.
+This website is a friendly website for booking tennis courts.